Listed in: Philosophy, as PHIL-341

 Are we free?
 Do we possess the freedom necessary for moral responsibility?
 What form of freedom is necessary for moral responsibility?
 Is this freedom compatible with causal determinism?
 To be morally responsible for an action, must its agent have been able to act otherwise?
 Must she have chosen her own character?
 What is it to be morally responsible for an action?
 These are the main questions we shall address in this course.
 To address them, we shall read works by Hume, Reid, Chisholm, Ayer, Strawson, Frankfurt, Nagel, and others.

-Requisite: One course in Philosophy.
+Requisite: One course in PHIL.
 Limited to 25 students.
+Fall semester.
 Professor Shah.

 If Overenrolled: Allow everyone to register.
 Preference to majors, then by class and to those who attend first class.